Speed Limit Assessment Projects

 - Safe speed for curves or hazardous locations within the zone;

 - Parking practices and pedestrian activity;

 - Reported accident experience for a recent twelve month period.

 Speed limits on segments less than 1.0 mile in length may be changed administratively if the posted speed limit of the road segment varies from posted speed limits at each end of the road segment.
 These situations commonly occur where a city has annexed a portion of the roadway and changed the speed limit within city limits, leaving a short segment in unincorporated King County with a higher speed limit.
 In such cases, the County may administratively make a speed limit change of no more than 5 mph.
 In these cases, no detailed review is conducted.

 Once a preliminary review of the road segment is completed, public comment is solicited for a period of two to three weeks, except when an administrative change is implemented for a short segment as discussed in the paragraph above.
-Public comments are reviewed by the County Traffic Engineer and County Road Engineer prior to recommending the change to both Director of the Department of Transportation for approval and transmittal King County Council to enact into law.
+Public comments are reviewed by the County Traffic Engineer and County Road Engineer prior to recommending the change to the Director of the Department of Local Services for approval and transmittal to the King County Council to enact into law.

 Flagrant violators pose the greatest risk and are generally the focus of enforcement.
 Local residents are generally best at determining the time of day when most reckless driving occurs.
 You can report speeding and request enforcement by calling 911 and letting them know that it is a non-emergency issue or you can report it online.